ouster-lidar/ouster-sdk/docs/python/quickstart.rst

 ======================================

 This quickstart guide will walk you through visualizing Ouster sensor data quickly with Python code you write yourself.
-It assumes that you have followed the steps in :ref:`Installation-python` to install the Ouster Python SDK.
+It assumes that you have followed the steps in :ref:`Python Installation
+<installation-python>` to install the Ouster Python SDK.

 Using this Guide
 ================